Offsetdata/OD-Docs/README.md

 To begin integrating Offsetdata into your web3 applications, it is recommended to start with the "API Reference" section, as it provides a comprehensive overview of Offsetdata's API capabilities.
 Additionally, the "Integration Guides" offer detailed instructions on how to set up and use Offsetdata in different environments.

-We hope you find this documentation helpful, and we are excited to have you join us on the journey of leveraging web3 data storage with Offsetdata.
+We hope you find this documentation helpful, and we are excited to have you join us on the journey of leveraging Blockchain data storage with Offsetdata.
 If you have any further questions or need assistance, please don't hesitate to reach out to our support team.

 Happy coding!